We are hiring!

 Status of and Variations to Policy

-This policy does not form part of an employee’s contract of employment.
-Ipeco’s decision as to the interpretation and operation of this policy is final.
-Ipeco reserves the right to amend, review or terminate this policy at any time.
+This Policy does not form part of an employee’s contract of employment.
+The Company’s decision as to the interpretation and operation of this Policy is final, and we reserve the right to amend, review or terminate this Policy at any time.

 This is inserted at the bottom